If you’re on the cusp of a first or a new writing project, congratulations!

-Writer Scarlett Thomas has shared how she came up with ideas for her novel PopCo.
+Author Scarlett Thomas has shared how she came up with ideas for her novel PopCo.
 Topics like piracy, toy-making, cryptanalysis, marketing and mathematics interested her at the time she was writing.

-Themes became interwoven as she tied elements together, informing her plot, feeding into ideas her protagonist, Alice, grapples with as an employee at toy company PopCo.
+Inevitably, themes became interwoven as she tied elements together, informing her plot, feeding into ideas her protagonist, Alice, grapples with as an employee at toy company PopCo.

-Scarlett Thomas shared in Monkeys with Typewriters what she teaches Creative Writing students at the University of Kent:
+Scarlett Thomas also shared in Monkeys with Typewriters what she teaches Creative Writing students at the University of Kent:

 “You take the things you know, the experiences you’ve had and the ideas that interest you and make a narrative by combining them in good ways. … This method forces us out of predictability … keeps us grounded in what really matters to us (and what has emotional truth for us) … to find an innovative, truthful and entertaining way of examining the world.”

 This is what you are after as a writer.

 Writing out your story idea